acryldata/datahub-actions/README.md

-# ⚠️ DEPRECATED ⚠️
+# ⚠️ datahub-actions has moved ⚠️

+Documentation is still at [docs.datahub.com](https://docs.datahub.com/docs/actions/quickstart).

-This repository has been deprecated.
-The code has been moved to [datahub-project/datahub](https://github.com/datahub-project/datahub).
+The code has been moved to [datahub-project/datahub](https://github.com/datahub-project/datahub), and this repository is deprecated.

 Please use the new repository for all issues, pull requests, and development.